 - Share Your Passion – If you’re passionate about something, you can create a website to share that passion with others.

 - Help Others – Want to share your expertise to help others?
 A website can help you do that.

 - Get a New Job – Many employers are looking for candidates online.
-A personal, professional website can showcase your previous work and help you land a new job.
+By creating a professional website, you can showcase your previous work, which helps you land a new job.

 - Make Extra Money – With ads, affiliate marketing, or selling products online, you can build a website to make yourself some extra money on the side.

 - Promote Your Business – If you have an existing business, you can start a website to promote your business and get new customers online.